AdobeDocs/livefyre.en/help/using/c-features-livefyre/c-styling-features/c-styling-features.md

 ---
 description: You can style your Livefyre Apps to behave in various ways or change them to look and feel like the rest of your brand campaign.
-seo-description: You can style your Livefyre Apps to behave in various ways or change them to look and feel like the rest of your brand campaign.
-seo-title: Styling Features
 title: Styling Features
-uuid: 72a3843d-692a-43ff-b72b-6bd840de87d6
 exl-id: d2ba6865-566a-4258-9c5f-3b4c6780907f
 ---
 # Styling Features{#styling-features}